BrockDSL/DSI2021/README.md

 ## How the Institute will Function

 Normally, the Institute would meet in-person and take advantage of the newly  updated Digital Scholarship Lab space in the Rankin Family Pavilion.
-For this iteration of the Institute, programming will occur synchronously over Zoom.
+For this iteration of the Institute, programming will occur synchronously over Zoom / Teams.
 As the schedule below shows, there are two types of sessions: <span style="color:orange">group sessions</span>, where each participant and facilitator will meet, and <span style="color:red">stream sessions</span>, where participants will meet only with colleagues interested in the same stream. <span style="color:orange">Group sessions</span> will feature content that is applicable to each stream, while <span style="color:red">Stream sessions</span> will focus on the particularities of the stream’s main methodology.
 In this way, we hope that participants will be able to benefit from the insight of the larger group, while also develop a specialized cohort within streams.

 Each 45-minute session is interrupted by a 15-minute break (we encourage you to take full advantage of these breaks). **Please know that** we recognize that participating in a virtual 2.5-day Institute brings with it is own challenges, in addition to the added pressures of working from home.
 You are not required to be “on” the entire time.
 We ask that you try to attend and participate during <span style="color:orange">group sessions</span>.
 During <span style="color:red">Stream sessions</span>, facilitators and other subject experts will be available for consultation.
 If you face challenges, or want to bounce ideas off others, <span style="color:red">Stream sessions</span> are a perfect opportunity to iron out your chosen project.